 Soaring Eagle and Saganing Eagles Landing would be the 15th and 16th land-based casinos in Michigan to offer sports betting.
 The state features 26 casinos, with 23 tribal in addition to the three commercial ones in Detroit.

 Soaring Eagle will also be entering the mobile sports betting market.
 Bean said a sports betting technology partner would be announced in the future.
+This will be a great partnership with their Michigan online casino

 Sports betting in Michigan made its debut on March 11 before the coronavirus shutdown halted all casino activity in Detroit and put a pause on sporting events across the country.